lightmetrica/lightmetrica-v3/README.md

 Lightmetrica -- A research-oriented renderer
 ====================

-*This project is under development for the initial release of Version 3.*
+*This project is under development for the initial release of Version 3.
+Please be careful to use the versions in development because they might incur abrupt API changes.*

 ![teaser](doc/_static/example/pt_fireplace_room.jpg)